 HVAC systems usually need more energy than any other appliance in your house.
 This is seen on your monthly utility expenses, but it’s essential to know heating and cooling prices can be controlled in a few actions.

 Upkeep: One approach to manage heating and cooling expenses is to schedule yearly maintenance.
-Furnace maintenance and AC maintenance helps your heating and cooling pieces of equipment operate properly and efficiently.
+Furnace maintenance helps your heating and cooling pieces of equipment operate properly and efficiently.
 Operating dirty HVAC units could result in decreased efficiency and damage to your unit.

 High efficiency: If you’re wanting to buy for a modern HVAC system, consider buying a high-efficiency system.
 They’re made to lower your utility costs and save natural resources.
 When selecting an updated heating and cooling unit, pay close attention to the HVAC energy-efficiency ratings—SEER for air conditioners and AFUE for furnaces.
 The higher the SEER or AFUE, the greater the efficiency and savings.

 Zoning: Home zoning can drastically lower your heating bills.
 This sections your house into separate comfort areas, which are heated or cooled based on your settings.
 With a zoning system, you don’t have to pay to heat or cool seldom used areas.
 And you can get the precise temperature you need in busy areas.

 Smart thermostats: Smart thermostats can make a big difference in energy needs.
 These thermostats learn your loved ones’ routine and adjust energy use while you’re not at home.
 You can also use your smartphone or other Wi-Fi-enabled device to adjust temperature settings away.